Research

 Kathleen Mullen on campus

 “A longstanding focus of my research examines the effects of health on employment, particularly as they relate to social insurance programs such as disability insurance and Social Security.
 A more recent strand of research focuses on the role of job demands and working conditions in determining health status and labor force participation.
-A common thread throughout my work is the application of novel econometric and data collection methods to questions of causal inference, combining insights gained from structural modeling, quasi-experimental and experimental approaches.
+A common thread throughout my work is the application of novel econometric and data collection methods to questions of causal inference, combining insights gained from structural modeling, quasi-experimental, and experimental approaches.
 In my recent paper on working conditions in the US, my coauthors and I find that accounting for differences in preferences for working conditions often worsens wage differentials and intensifies measures of wage inequality.”

 Mark Colas in front of a tree

 “I employ mostly model-based methods to conduct research on labor and public economics.
 In a recent project, my coauthor and I study the optimal design of subsidies for rooftop solar panels with a focus on how subsidies should vary across geographic locations.
-We find that the current set of subsidies lead to a severe misallocation of solar panels across space.
-We then quantify the environmental gains of moving to the optimal system of subsidies..”
+We find that the current set of subsidies leads to a severe misallocation of solar panels across space.
+We then quantify the environmental gains of moving to the optimal system of subsidies.”

 -Mark Colas, Assistant Professor of Economics